pivoteur/biz/articles/10-reasons-not-to-invest-in-undead.md

 goes up, you make money. $UNDEAD goes down, you buy more and wait for it to 'goes up' again.

-(2) it is an in-game currency with which you can use to upgrade your character's load-out, increasing your survivability.
+(2) In-game currency earnings can be exchanged for $Undead and used to upgrade NFT loadouts, add weapons and perks, and soon battle passes, increasing your survivability to earn more rewards.

 (3) it can be staked to earn NFTs, ... also gaming assets